Give My Life

 "Give My Life" is a song written by Alexander Bard and Tim Norell from Norell Oson Bard and Jean-Pierre Barda.
-It was recorded by the Army of Lovers, their first single after the return of La Camilla Henemark to the group, scoring a 1995-1996 hit.
+It was recorded by the Swedish group Army of Lovers, and released in September 1995 by Stockholm Records as the first single from their first compilation album, Les Greatest Hits (1995).
+It also was their first single after the return of La Camilla Henemark to the group, scoring a 1995/1996 hit.
 The single charted for 18 weeks in Sweden and 23 weeks in the Netherlands.
-The song also charted at Trackslistan in Sweden.
+It also charted on the Swedish Trackslistan and reached number 135 on the UK Singles Chart.